Editorial Code of Conduct

 Dear Readers,

 In the interest of fostering productive conversations regarding the processes and priorities behind the selection of pieces for publication in literary journals, we thought we’d invite you to peruse our Editorial Code of Conduct.
-The editorial staff of Miracle Monoclecomprised of a team of more than 20 students in the Fall and a smaller staff of interns in the Springdeveloped this code in collaboration with the faculty editor of the journal.
+The editorial staff of Miracle Monoclecomprised of a team of about 20 students in the Fall and a smaller staff of interns in the Springdeveloped this code in collaboration with the faculty editor of the journal.
 We regard the code as a living document, subject to change as the journal grows and changes.
 By publishing it externally we hope to announce our core principles in a meaningful and enduring way:

 Miracle Monocle commits to showcasing the beauty of diversity in all of our issues.
 In order to achieve this goal, we will actively pursue contributions from writers in marginalized populations.
 Inclusionary editing practices are at the core of our aesthetic priorities.